rydmike/flex_color_scheme/README.md

 ## Example 3 - Switch Between Different Color Schemes

 This example shows how you can use three built-in color schemes, add a custom scheme and then use all four as selectable `FlexColorScheme` based theme options in an application.
 The example also uses strong branded surface colors.
-A theme showcase widget shows the theme with several common Material widgets.

-The full example code is not shown here, please see the code in the package folder [flex_color_scheme/example/lib/example3](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example3/main.dart) for the entire example.
+The full example code is not shown here, please see the code in the folder [flex_color_scheme/example/lib/example3](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example3/main.dart) for the entire example.